kopia/kopia/site/content/docs/Getting started/_index.md

 #### Creating and Connecting to a Repository

 When you run `KopiaUI` for the first time, you will need to create a `repository`.
 You will see all supported [repository types](../repositories/) on-screen within the program interface.
-Pick the one you want and follow the on-screen directions to get it setup; you will need to enter various different details about the storage location that you selected, and you will pick a passphrase that will be used to encrypt all the snapshots that you store in the repository.
-(As a reminder, Kopia uses [end-to-end zero knowledge encryption](../features#end-to-end-zero-knowledge-encryption), so your passphrase is never sent anywhere and it never leaves your machine!)
+Pick the one you want and follow the on-screen directions to get it setup; you will need to enter various different details about the storage location that you selected, and you will pick a password that will be used to encrypt all the snapshots that you store in the repository.
+(As a reminder, Kopia uses [end-to-end zero knowledge encryption](../features#end-to-end-zero-knowledge-encryption), so your password is never sent anywhere and it never leaves your machine!)
 You can also name the repository whatever you want.

-**There is absolutely no way to restore snapshots (i.e., your backed up files/directories) from a repository if you forget your passphrase, so do not forget it and keep it secure!**
+**There is absolutely no way to restore snapshots (i.e., your backed up files/directories) from a repository if you forget your password, so do not forget it and keep it secure!**

-> NOTE: Remember, before you use Kopia, you need to provision and pay for whatever storage location you want to use; Kopia will not do that for you.
+> NOTE: Remember, before you use Kopia, you need to provision, setup, and pay (the storage provider) for whatever storage location you want to use; Kopia will not do that for you.
 After you have done that, you can create a `repository` for that storage location in Kopia.
 For example, if you want to use `Backblaze B2`, you need to create a Backblaze account, create a B2 bucket, and get the access keys for the bucket; then you can use the `Backblaze B2` repository option in `KopiaUI` to create a repository.

 #### Defining Snapshot Policy and Creating New Snapshot